 Gettysburg College’s Extended Orientation program is titled Charting Your Course, or CYC.
 It is designed to empower students to be Gettysburg Great as they learn about, engage in, and plan their Gettysburg experience.

-First-year students will participate in CYC events ranging from a public presentation about our Common Read book Just Mercy by author Bryan Stevenson, to community meetings, to our tradition known as Twilight Hour.
-A wide range of elective "Pillar" events are also available as part of the program.
+First-year students will participate in CYC events ranging from a public presentation about our Common Read book Heads of the Colored People by author Nafissa Thomspon-Spires, to community meetings, to small group discussions.
+A wide range of elective “Pillar” events are also available as part of the program.

 Elective “Pillar” Event Categories